Sub-Saharan Africa: Health

 Malaria is an endemic illness in sub-Saharan Africa, where the majority of malaria cases and deaths worldwide occur.
-Routine immunization has been introduced in order to prevent measles.
+Routine immunisation has been introduced in order to prevent measles.
 Onchocerciasis ("river blindness"), a common cause of blindness, is also endemic to parts of the region.
 More than 99% of people affected by the illness worldwide live in 31 countries therein.
 In response, the African Programme for Onchocerciasis Control (APOC) was launched in 1995 with the aim of controlling the disease.
 Maternal mortality is another challenge, with more than half of maternal deaths in the world occurring in sub-Saharan Africa.
 However, there has generally been progress here as well, as a number of countries in the region have halved their levels of maternal mortality since 1990.
 Additionally, the African Union in July 2003 ratified the Maputo Protocol, which pledges to prohibit female genital mutilation (FGM).
+Somalia, Guinea, Djibouti, Sierra Leone and Mali have the highest prevalence of FGM in the world.
+Infibulation, the most extreme form of FGM, is concentrated primarily in Northeast Africa.

 National health systems vary between countries.
 In Ghana, most health care is provided by the government and largely administered by the Ministry of Health and Ghana Health Services.
 The healthcare system has five levels of providers: health posts which are first-level primary care for rural areas, health centers and clinics, district hospitals, regional hospitals, and tertiary hospitals.
 These programs are funded by the government of Ghana, financial credits, Internally Generated Fund (IGF), and Donors-pooled Health Fund.

+Ebola virus disease, which was first identified in 1976, occasionally occurs in outbreaks in tropical regions of Sub-Saharan Africa.
+The 2013–2016 Western African Ebola virus epidemic originated in Guinea, later spreading to neighbouring Liberia and Sierra Leone.